spoddutur/spark-notes/spark_memory_management.md

 `UNIFIED MEMORY MANAGEMENT` - This is how Unified Memory Management works:
 - Express execution and storage memory as one single unified region.
 - So, there's no splitting of memory in this approach.
-- Execution and Storage share it combinedly with this agreement: **"Keep acquiring execution memory and evict storage as u need more execution memory".**
+- Execution and Storage share it combinedly with this agreement: `Keep acquiring execution memory and evict storage as u need more execution memory.`

 Following picture depicts Unified memory management..